History of Togo: Eyadéma's rule

-The third republic
+Second republic and third republic

 In late 1979, Eyadéma declared a third republic and a transition to greater civilian rule with a mixed civilian and military cabinet.
 He garnered 99.97% of the vote in uncontested presidential elections held in late 1979 and early 1980.
 A new constitution also provided for a national assembly to serve primarily as a consultative body.
 Eyadéma was reelected to a third consecutive 7-year term in December 1986 with 99.5% of the vote in an uncontested election.
 On 23 September 1986, a group of some 70 armed Togolese dissidents crossed into Lomé from Ghana in an unsuccessful attempt to overthrow the Eyadéma government.

 Opposition

 In 1989 and 1990, Togo, like many other countries, was affected by the winds of democratic change sweeping Eastern Europe and the Soviet Union.
 On 5 October 1990, the trial of students who handed out antigovernment tracts sparked riots in Lomé.
 Anti-government demonstrations and violent clashes with the security forces marked the months that followed.
 In April 1991, the government began negotiations with newly formed opposition groups and agreed to a general amnesty that permitted exiled political opponents to return to Togo.
 After a general strike and further demonstrations, the government and opposition signed an agreement to hold a "national forum" on 12 June 1991.

 The national forum, dominated by opponents of President Eyadéma, opened in July 1991 and immediately declared itself to be a sovereign "National Conference."
 Although subjected to severe harassment from the government, the conference drafted an interim constitution calling for a 1-year transitional regime tasked with organizing free elections for a new government.
 The conference selected Joseph Kokou Koffigoh, a lawyer and human rights group head, as transitional prime minister but kept President Eyadéma as chief of state for the transition, although with limited powers.

 A test of wills between the president and his opponents followed over the next 3 years during which President Eyadéma gradually gained the upper hand.
 Frequent political paralysis and intermittent violence marked this period.
 Following a vote by the transitional legislature (High Council of the Republic) to dissolve the President's political party—the RPT—in November 1991, the army attacked the prime minister's office on 3 December and captured the prime minister.
 Koffigoh then formed a second transition government in January 1992 with substantial participation by ministers from the President's party.
 Opposition leader Gilchrist Olympio, son of the slain president Sylvanus Olympio, was ambushed and seriously wounded apparently by soldiers on 5 May 1992.

 In July and August 1992, a commission composed of presidential and opposition representatives negotiated a new political agreement.
 On 27 September, the public overwhelmingly approved the text of a new, democratic constitution, formally initiating Togo's fourth republic.